fuzzylogicxx/fuzzylogic/posts/async-await.md

 }
 ```

+Here’s another example.
 Let’s say that we needed to wait for multiple promises to resolve:

 ``` js
 const allUsers = async () => {